Spring Cleaning At Home: Tips That Make It Easy

 Area for Laundry

 The laundry area is one of the messiest parts of the house.
-It’s where detergents, clothes, and washing machine are taking up much of the space.
+It’s where detergents, clothes, and washing machine are taking much of the space.

 Storage Area